True professionals share their wisdom

 Becoming a professional contractor means going way beyond the requirements for a license.
 Real professionals in any field only achieve their status through a commitment to their work.
 The commitment comes from a fascination with what they do, and an unending desire to do it better.
 That means years and years of asking questions, of taking instruction, of hands-on practice and experience, and of many mistakes and bruises to the ego along the way.

-Professionalism requires mentorship.
 Both giving and receiving.
 Unfortunately, mentorship is not a part of the General Contractor License requirements.
 We have to get mentors on our own.
 If you don’t have one, get one.
 Seek out a real pro that you admire and ask him or her if you can learn from them.
 If you are a pro, offer to talk and share with others.

 All the pros I hang with freely share their experiences, techniques and business practices.
 I have an informal group that I have breakfast with every Tuesday and it helps all of us get better at everything.
 Mentoring and sharing information is one reason I do this website?
+True professionals share their wisdom in order to advance the profession.

 It is silly to worry that competitors might threaten if you share your wisdom.
 Knowing someone else’s gifts and techniques won’t reproduce their results.
 If I gave you Louis Armstrong’s coronet, would you be able to reproduce his sound?
 The fact is that success is not about what you do, it is about how you do it.